-Children’s Mercy Using Big Data to Transform Type 1 Diabetes Treatment through Alliance Funded by the Helmsley Charitable Trust
+Children’s Mercy Kansas City Using Big Data to Transform Type 1 Diabetes Treatment through Alliance Funded by the Helmsley Charitable Trust

 Children’s Mercy Kansas City – leveraging the predictive analytics technology developed by Cyft, Inc. – announced the newly-formed Rising T1DE Alliance (Rising T1DE), a novel kind of learning health system that seeks to predict diabetes outcomes and rapidly test novel behavioral and digital health interventions to ensure the right intervention is used for the right person at the right time.
 Rising T1DE was launched through a $8.5 million grant to Children’s Mercy from The Leona M. and Harry B. Helmsley Charitable Trust.